 Set out below are the regulations applicable to the use of the Website (the Website Regulations) and to visitors to the Site (the Visitor Regulations).
 Defined terms, and other matters applicable to both the Website Regulations and the Visitor Regulations, are set out at the bottom on this page.

-By using the Website, you are agreeing to be bound by the Website Regulations shown here.
+By using the Website, you are agreeing to be bound by the website regulations shown below (the Website Regulations).
 In the event of any inconsistency between these Website Regulations and anything else on the Website, these Website Regulations take precedence.
 We reserve the right to vary these Website Regulations from time to time.
 Such variations will be deemed to be effective (and binding on you) immediately upon their being posted in varied form on the Website.

 Social Media Policy